Travel Tips

 - As a general rule, I suggest signing up for the frequent flyer/points programs for everything, even if you barely use them.
 They can add up in the end and sometimes the companies also give discounts/deals for members.
 It never hurts to be one!

 - The three main air companies are Delta, United and American Airlines.
-If you sign up for these three frequent flyer programs, you can get points no matter what.
-All of the other airlines (even international ones) are partners with one of these top three (US Air for example is partners with United, LAN is partners with American and Air France is partner with Delta).
+If you sign up for these three frequent flyer programs, you can get points that can be used on most airlines.
+Many the other airlines (even international ones) are partners with one of these top three (Lufthansa for example is partnered with United, LAN is partners with American and Air France is partner with Delta).

 United Partners (Star Alliance): Air Canada, Lufthansa, Swiss Air, Air New Zealand, Air China, TAP Portugal, Egypt Air, Thai Air, Asiana, SAS, Austrian Air, Singapore Air, US Air, BMI, South African Air, Turkish Airlines, Spanair, Continental (this is not a complete list: go to the website for more info)